qinguorui2001/tp/docs/UserGuide.md

 * Duplicate `NAME` is **not allowed**.

-    * e.g. `add n/Alex Yeoh...` is not allowed if there is already a student named Alex Yeoh in the contact list.
+    * e.g. `add n/Alex Yeoh...` is not allowed if there is already a student named Alex Yeoh in your contact list.

 * Extra spaces before and between names will be removed.